rehmanz/nodejs-box/README.md

 ## Design Considerations
 #### Provisioning Tool
-Salt Stack was offers distinct advantage over other provisioning tools.
+Salt Stack offers distinct advantage over other provisioning tools.
 - Highly scalable due to it's multi-master architecture
 - Reactor system gives Salt the ability to automatically trigger recovery action(s) in response to an event.
 Events from each minion can be sent to Salt Master or third party applications.
 - Salt command module provides an SSH-less interface to send command to targeted minions